How to Determine The Price For Your Business/Service:

 12. Pioneer Mobile Applications ($360K/year)

-Phil Scarfi (from New York, USA) started Pioneer Mobile Applications over 6 years ago.
+Phil Scarfi (from New York, USA) started Pioneer Mobile Applications about 7 years ago.

 Hello!
 My name is Phil Scarfi and I’m the founder of Pioneer Mobile Applications.